adityanayak-info/adityanayak-info.github.io/projects.md

   <div class="project-card-body">
     <h3><a href="https://www.facebook.com/krushinaturals826" class="project-card-link" target="_blank" rel="noopener">Krushi Karma Naturals</a></h3>
     <p class="project-meta">With Winson RK (Founder) · Aditya Nayak (Co-Founder · Technology &amp; Operations Lead) · Manipur, India · 2018–2020</p>
     <p>A community-technology and social-entrepreneurship initiative I co-founded and led on the technology and operations side, coordinating roughly 2,500 indigenous small-farming families in Manipur — in partnership with MOVCD-NER — to bring their produce to metropolitan markets.
 Working under real infrastructural constraints, I built the everyday coordination systems for procurement, logistics, and warehousing, run through low-bandwidth, off-the-shelf tools such as mobile messaging and shared spreadsheets.
-This experience of building sociotechnical infrastructure with and for a underserved community is the practitioner foundation from which my participatory, community-engaged approach to technology was inspired.</p>
+This experience of building sociotechnical infrastructure with and for an underserved community is the practitioner foundation from which my participatory, community-engaged approach to technology was inspired.</p>
     <span class="project-tag">Community Infrastructuring</span><span class="project-tag">Cooperative Organizing</span><span class="project-tag">Community-Engaged Practice</span>
     <details class="project-outputs">
       <summary>Project Outputs</summary>